Real-time Neural Dense Elevation Mapping for Urban Terrain with Uncertainty Estimations: Methodology

-Due to the sparsity of LiDAR observations, it is difficult to recover detailed terrain structures from single LiDAR frames.
-One trivial solution is to use a buffer that replaces the old point cloud with the new frame and processes all the frames inside to obtain the network input in each step.
-However, this approach drops the history data to save memory and repeatedly processes a large number of points, which results in a low data utilization rate and computation efficiency.
-Hoeller et.al \cite{hoeller2022neural} adopts a recurrent structure to continuously refine the previous reconstruction results.
-Nevertheless, this approach may introduce the potential risk of accumulating the network reconstruction errors.

-We design a robust data pre-processing approach that represents the distributions of the point height values in individual grids as they reflect the terrain structures.
-For example, the height values of points on the flat ground gather around the height of the surface, which approximately follows a Gaussian distribution.
-While on a vertical surface, the points may distribute uniformly from the upper to the lower boundary of the edge.
-In this case, we adopt Gaussian models to represent the point distribution properties and calculate the statistical features (denoted in upper case) for points in each grid as the network input.
-The maintained point features $\mathbf{x}^{(i)}$ for individual grids at time $i$ contains the number of points $C^{(i)}$, the mean and variance of observed height values $E^{(i)}(Z)$ and $Var^{(i)}(Z)$, as well as the mean and variance of the maximum and the minimum height overtime $E^{(i)}(Z_{max})$, $Var^{(i)}(Z_{max})$ and $E^{(i)}(Z_{min})$, $Var^{(i)}(Z_{min})$.
+We design an efficient data pre-processing approach to represent the distributions of the point height values in each grid, as they reflect the terrain structures.
+For example, the height values of points on the flat ground gather around the height of the plane, which approximately follows a Gaussian distribution.
+While on a vertical edge, the points may distribute uniformly along the vertical surface.
+We adopt Gaussian models to represent the point distribution properties and obtain the statistical features for the points in each grid to generate a 7-channel feature map $\mathbf{x}^{(i)}$ at time $i$ as the network input.
+The statistical features (in upper case) contain the number of points $C^{(i)}$, the mean and variance of height values $E^{(i)}(Z)$ and $Var^{(i)}(Z)$, and the mean and variance of the maximum and the minimum height over time $E^{(i)}(Z_{max})$, $Var^{(i)}(Z_{max})$ and $E^{(i)}(Z_{min})$, $Var^{(i)}(Z_{min})$.

-When we receive a new point cloud frame $\mathbf{P}^{(i+1)}$, we first rasterize the points inside the local mapping region and extract features (in lower case) for this single frame.
-The frame features $\mathbf{x}_f^{(i)}$ contain the number of points $c^{(i+1)}$, the sum of height values $\sum z^{(i+1)}$, the sum of the squared height values $\sum (z^2)^{(i+1)}$, as well as the maximum and minimum height values $z_{max}^{(i+1)}$ and $z_{min}^{(i+1)}$ of each grid.
+As shown in the left part of Fig. \ref{fig:arch}, when we receive a point frame $\mathbf{P}^{(i)}$, we first transform it to the map coordinate with the motion estimates $\mathbf{e}^{(i)}$ and rasterize it inside the mapping region to extract grid-wised features (in lower case) for this single frame.
+Each grid in the frame feature $\mathbf{x}_f^{(i)}$ contains the number of points $c^{(i)}$, the sum of height values $\sum z^{(i)}$, the sum of the squared height values $\sum (z^2)^{(i)}$, and the maximum and minimum height values $z_{max}^{(i)}$ and $z_{min}^{(i)}$.
 The empty grids are filled with zeros.
-Next, the maintained point features $\mathbf{x}^{(i)}$ are transformed to be aligned with the current body position and can be easily updated using the frame features $\mathbf{x}_f^{(i)}$ based on the relationship $Var(z)=E(z^2)-E^2(z)$.
-For instance, to update the mean of the height values:
+Next, the previous statistical features $\mathbf{x}^{(i-1)}$ are shifted by the translational terms of $\mathbf{e}^{(i)}$ to compensate for the ego-motion and then updated using $\mathbf{x}_f^{(i)}$.
+For instance, the mean of the height values is updated as the overall sum of height values divided by the new total number of points: